ArpitSahoo/Meal-Planning/README.md

 ## How to run the tests

 [//]: # (TODO: Describe how to run the tests here.)
+It is highly recommended to clean and compile before running test.
+Click on the Maven button on top left and click on the test.
+It will be prompted that the test has passed.
 ## References
+Codes that have been used from websites or ChatGPT, have been referenced as a comment in the code.

 [//]: # (TODO: Include references here, if any.
 For example, if you have used code from the course book, include a reference to the chapter.
 Or if you have used code from a website or other source, include a link to the source.)